 Environment – ccr rule compliance data and information

-Crisp County Power Commission (CCPC) has a small surface impoundment which received coal ash or coal combustion residuals infrequently from 1970s to early 2015.
+Crisp County Power Commission (CCPC) has a small surface impoundment which received coal ash or coal combustion residuals infrequently.
 CCPC generates electricity with renewable hydropower, natural gas, and coal was utilized on an infrequent and as-needed bases.
 CCPC’s fossil generating plant is Plant Crisp, located in Warwick, Georgia, was constructed in 1957 and is a dual-fuel facility consisting of a 12.5 megawatt (MW) capacity coal and natural gas-fired plant and a 5 MW capacity natural gas combustion turbine.

 Subpart D, Part 257 applies to owners and operators of new and existing CCR landfills and surface impoundments, including lateral expansions of such units that manage and dispose of solid waste that is the result of the combustion of coal in an electric utility boiler.
-CCPC’s ash pond is considered an ‘inactive surface impoundment’ under the EPA rules.
 Although some exclusions apply, this rule is applicable to Plant Crisp’s 6.1 acre ash pond that has been in operation since the 1970s.
 GDNR’s CCR Rule also applies to the ash pond.

 Plant Crisp Ash Impoundment Compliance Information